chasemp/fin-cli/fincli/README.md

 # List all work tasks from the past week
 fins --label work --days 7

+# List all open tasks (regardless of age)
+fin list-tasks --status open

+# Edit tasks from the past week
+fine --days 7

 # Edit all automation tasks
 fine --label automation